joshhendo/dev-check/README.md

 This project is designed to remain very lightweight, but there are some future improvements that are needed.
   - Ability to specify file mask instead of excluding directories.
 This will allow projects where test files are mixed in with production code to use this tool
   - Ability to be able to check files based on an ignore file.
 For example, if you have a `.dockerignore` file, you may want to check that all the files that will be bundled with your Docker image will be

+## Other Checking
+This tool is deisnged to do one thing, and only one thing.
+If you want to do some more checking of your packages (e.g. find packages that are imported but not installed), check out the excellent [npm-check](https://www.npmjs.com/package/npm-check).